 (Heerd) A millennial is someone born between 1980 and 2000, so they’re generally quite young and part of the generation that first started using digital space, the internet and smartphones.
 Their exposure to the world has been almost completely different to generations before them and, consequently, how they interact with people and deal with problems is different.
 How?
 Well, let’s discuss.

-My Comment: There is no doubt that each generation of customers has it’s unique characteristics on how you interact and do business with them.
-Millennials, approximate age of 18-34, seem to be a focus of much research.
+My Comment: There is no doubt that each generation of customers has its unique characteristics on how you interact and do business with them.
+Millennials, approximate age of 18-34, seem to be the focus of much research.
 The information in this article highlights some of the most important and powerful techniques, tactics and strategies you can use to provide a better customer experience.